zengbing15/lumos_doc/docs/preparation/installckb.md

 ### **Step 3.
 Choose a CKB network and run the CKB node.**

 DEV chain is the recommended network for the later examples and CKB starters.
-For more information about CKB networks, see [Networks](../preparation/installckb#networks).
+For more information about CKB networks, see [CKB Networks](../preparation/installckb#ckb-networks).

 <Tabs
   defaultValue="dev"